nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Listing all students and sessions
 1. Prerequisites: None.
 1. Test case: `list`<br>
-   Expected: List all students and sessions on the Student list view and the Session list view if any.
+   Expected: On the Tuition tab, all students and sessions will be displayed in the Student list view and Session list view respectively.

 ### Managing Students